Formula 1 weekend explained

 F1 minor events

 Post-race: There is a podium ceremony where the trophies are awarded and there are (short) interviews with the top three finishers.
-After the race, there are typically debriefing sessions where the teams and drivers review the race and analyse data, events and strategies.
+After the race, there are typically debriefing sessions where the teams and drivers review the race and analyze data, events and strategies.

-Date last modified: 2023-06-10 02:00:17 - 1 hour ago
+Date last modified: 2024-03-25 23:03:41 - 3 days ago

 ×